gnyani/beyondclass-gateway-api/Documentation/ImportantTODO.md

 - rewrite or reimplement forums with a proper design and strategy.(category tagging should be der)
 - think about having a universal search
 - push notification support
+- Comments for notes
+- Delete option for notes
+- meta data for notes like timestamp and all
+- if an assignment is deleted what should happen to submissions of the corressponding assignment?
+- support for edit at various places like announcements and reviews

+** TODO for first release

+- Comments for notes
+- Delete option for notes
+- meta data for notes like timestamp and all
+- Timeline add dates for atleast an year(DONE till here) and also create an expiration policy on backend
+- Export assignment reports as excel
+- Email support(Should need to be done)
+- Data finding and uploading organizedly (Qp and syllabus basically)
+- Submit button confirmation everywhere
+- Auto save assignemt every 3 0r 4 mins so the student wont loose the data
+- Support for the students and teachers to give the feedback on the website.
+Additionally allowing them to upload the screenshot will help us in giving proper support.
+- many bug fixes
+- if possible automate the deployment to make our life simple
+- Forums either make it complete or remove it for now?
+- Multi environment support for spring boot.
+Makes deployment simpler.
+Good to do it before the deployment. --InProgress
+- Time stamp for announcements
+- Add question should actually add question to the list (teacher side assignment creation issue) (**DONE** - Gnyani)
+- Decide on the company name (Beyond class or student adda) if beyond class domain is not available forget it. --InProgress
+- Finish the f*****g coding assignemt